 Brocade adds that it has also reduced the number of components in the switch to provide a more predictive MTBF (mean time between failures).
 This should make swapping out or retiring components easier.

 Brocade is offering 12000 customers the ability to upgrade their 12000's to 24000's, including serial number preservation.
-That means 12000's that are embedded in equipment leases, for example, can be upgraded with minimal impact
+That means 12000's that are embedded in equipment leases, for example, can be upgraded with minimal impact to the underlying equipment lease.

 Users with redundant 12000 fabric paths can upgrade to the 24000 with no operational downtime, Brocade says.
 Without that fabric redundancy, 12000 customers will have to plan for some downtime (Brocade estimates no more than 1 hour) to upgrade to the 24000.